dzenbot/DZNEmptyDataSet/README.md

 ### Step 1: Import
 ```
-#import "UITableView+DataSet.h"
+#import "UIScrollView+EmptyDataSet.h"
 ```

 ### Step 2: Protocol Conformance
 Conform to datasource and/or delegate.
 ```
-@interface MainViewController : UITableViewController <DZNTableViewDataSetSource, DZNTableViewDataSetDelegate>
+@interface MainViewController : UITableViewController <DZNEmptyDataSetSource, DZNEmptyDataSetDelegate>
 ```

 ### Step 3: Data Source Implementation
-Return the content you want to show on the empty datasets, and take advantage of NSAttributedString features to fully customise the text appearance.
+Return the content you want to show on the empty datasets, and take advantage of NSAttributedString features to customise the text appearance.

-The title of the dataset:
+The title of the empty dataset:
 ```
-- (NSAttributedString *)titleForTableViewDataSet:(UITableView *)tableView {
+- (NSAttributedString *)titleForEmptyDataSet:(UIScrollView *)scrollView {

     NSString *text = @"Please Allow Photo Access";